What is the cooking ratio for paella rice?

 Additionally, the desired texture of the paella rice should also be considered when determining the cooking ratio.
 Some individuals prefer their paella rice to be more firm and separate, while others prefer a softer and stickier texture.
 If you prefer a firmer texture, it is recommended to use a slightly lower cooking ratio to prevent the rice from becoming too soft.
 On the other hand, if you prefer a softer and stickier texture, a slightly higher cooking ratio may be necessary to achieve the desired consistency.
 Adjusting the cooking ratio based on your personal preference ensures that you enjoy your paella rice exactly the way you like it.

-See also Can I use tomato paste in paella rice?
+See also Can I serve paella rice with beer?

 Exploring the traditional cooking methods and ratios for authentic paella rice